fhoedemakers/pico-infonesPlus/README.md

 - Drag and drop the UF2 file on to the RPI-RP2 drive.
 The board will reboot and will now run the emulator.

+> [!NOTE]
-> Note: When the emulator won't start and the screen shows "No signal", press the run button once again.
+>  When the emulator won't start and the screen shows "No signal", press the run button once again.
 The emulator will now boot.

 ### Image: one or two player setup with usb controller and NES controller port